Fetterman says he would vote to expel Menendez from the Senate

 Senate Republican Leader Mitch McConnell (Ky.) said Wednesday that expelling Menendez is “an issue for Democrats to deal with.”

-Senate Judiciary Committee Chairman Dick Durbin (D-Ill.) declined to touch the controversial topic of expelling Fetterman.
+Senate Judiciary Committee Chairman Dick Durbin (D-Ill.) declined to touch the controversial topic of expelling Menendez.

 “I’m not going to comment,” he said.